 Therefore, the deposit is popular in people in general.
 According to internal rules or banks some banks demand a small amount & some banks demand a great deal of money to open saving account.
 Different banks have made different rules.
-Some banks have made one hundred thousand, some banks have made two hundred thousand, some have five hundred thousand & some have not fixed the limitation.
+Some banks have made one hundred thousand, some banks have made two hundred thousand, some have three hundred thousand, some have five hundred thousand & some have not fixed the limitation.
 So, there is divergence as to how much amount of money can be withdrawn.
 Banks give some interest on it.